 Oasis, a British rock band formed in 1991 and originating from Manchester are best known for their lead singing brothers Liam and Noel Gallagher and their nostalgic notes and world-famous lyrics.
 Their record-setting first album released in 1994 titled Definitely Maybe set the precedence for their success and their influence played a huge part for noughties music.
 Carley, blogger and huge Oasis fan from Unicorn Puffs and Rainbows went into detail about why she loves Oasis and the influence they have had on her childhood:

 “As a teenager in the 90s, it will have to be Oasis if I was pushed to choose just one.
 The Gallagher brothers were a huge part of my youth and hearing the opening seconds of many of their songs takes me back.
 Live Forever - off the first album- Definitely Maybe is nostalgic of my childhood.
 The rivalry between Oasis and Blur and the Brit-pop chart battle decided friendships and divided opinions.
 It was a fab culture and I am so lucky to have been part of it.
-The albums with songs that make you want to turn the radio up and stay in the car once you have arrived home are a true indication that Oasis deserve a spot in the greatest British bands of all time.”
+The albums with songs that make you want to turn the radio up and stay in the car once you have arrived home are a true indication that Oasis deserves a spot in the greatest British bands of all time.”

 The band sold close to 75 million records across the globe making them one of the bestselling bands of all time behind The Beatles, as well as bagging eight UK number ones.
 Liam and Noel have had successful solo careers since the band split in 2009 and often feature at UK festivals.